 1976 – Eileen Hynson, 19, – Napa, California

-Eileen Francis Hynson’s disappearance on June 1, 1976, from Napa, California, is the most ambiguous missing person’s case on our list.
+Eileen Francis Hynson’s disappearance on June 1, 1976, from Napa, California, is the most mystifying missing person’s case on our list.
 There are two slightly different accounts regarding her disappearance and each version is only two sentences in length.